 Changes in personality and behavior

-Brain changes that occur in Alzheimer's disease can affect the way you act and how you feel.
-People with Alzheimer's may experience:
+Brain changes that occur in Alzheimer's disease can affect moods and behaviors.
+Problems may include the following:

 - Social withdrawal